-Algorithmic trading has become increasingly popular over the past couple of years.
-Since traders using these strategies typically generate a high number of transactions each year, they have more complex tax situations than conventional traders or investors that may only trade a couple hundred times per year.
+Cryptocurrency algorithmic trading has become increasingly popular over the past couple of years.
+Since traders using these strategies typically generate a high number of transactions each year, they have more complex tax situations than conventional traders or investors that may only trade a couple of hundred times per year.
 Fortunately, there are ways to simplify these taxes.

-Let's take a look at how algorithmic traders can minimize taxes, maximize reductions and simplify the tax preparation process.
+Let's take a look at how cryptocurrency algorithmic trading can help traders minimize taxes, maximize deductions and simplify the tax preparation process.

 The Rise of the Algorithms

 Algorithmic, or algo for short, traders leverage computers to automatically identify and execute a large number of trades based on predefined technical or liquidity-based criteria.
 For example, algorithms may identify opportunities to provide liquidity to earn rewards from issuers or execute complex technical analysis strategies.